The Virgin and the Gypsy (film): Critical reception

-Vincent Canby of The New York Times wrote “An immensely romantic movie with style and critical intelligence.
+Vincent Canby of The New York Times wrote "An immensely romantic movie with style and critical intelligence.
 ‘The Virgin and the Gypsy’ is satisfying because it realises its goals".
-Alexander Walker of the Evening Standard said “It makes a refreshing change to find a film today directed with taste and grace.
+Alexander Walker of the Evening Standard said "It makes a refreshing change to find a film today directed with taste and grace.
 Director Christopher Miles debut as a feature director reveals a flair for composition, proportion and craftsmanship.
-I can confidently recommend Kenneth Harper’s production”.
+I can confidently recommend Kenneth Harper’s production".
 News Week said “A finely etched portrait of the quiet renegade girl played with erotic daydreams in her eyes by Joanna Shimkus: Franco Nero’s snake-eyed gypsy, all purpose and passion... a finely made film filled with the kind of information only art can provide about a time passed”.

 Ian Christie of the Daily Express wrote, ”Christopher Miles has turned this short novel into a work that distils visual poetry” and Judith Crist of the New York Magazine wrote “The screenplay by Alan Plater is nothing short of masterly in putting those ‘final revisions’ on Lawrence’s sketchy story... and the director has an outstanding gift for visual summation... besides Miss Shimkus, who loveliness has a unique and penetrating quality, there are fine performances from Honor Blackman and Mark Burns who know the difference between appetite and desire... and Franco Nero, as the outrageously handsome gypsy the embodiment of every girl’s dream of the noble savage”.
 While Ernest Betts of The People wrote, “I thought it was impossible to translate D.H.Lawrence to the screen, but with “The Virgin and the Gypsy” I take it all back.
 This is a perfect screen adaptation and the best sex film we’ve had”.
 Time Magazine thought “No story - and no film - better reveals Lawrence’s moral absolutism than “The Virgin and the Gypsy”...
 At 29 Miles knows everything worth knowing about actors... he makes his cast function with the proficiency and timing of a London rep company”.

+Stanley Kauffmann of The New Republic wrote- 'The Virgin and the Gypsy is fairly faithful to the D. H. Lawrence original and is therefore fairly silly.'
+Kauffmann wasn't impressed with Joanna Shimkus acting saying 'this faded story of life-hungry revolt might have made tolerable period piece if the heroine had been well played.'